-- We know that your family and friends are important and understand that you everyone hold dear comes first.
+- We know that your family and friends are important and understand that everyone you hold dear comes first.

 - We are grateful for every single penny that is given to your North West Air Ambulance Charity.
 We will spend your money wisely and ensure it makes the most impact on delivering lifesaving missions.

-- We respect that this is your decision, and you need to carefully consider leaving a gift in your will in your own time.
+- We respect that this is your decision, and you need to carefully consider leaving a gift in your will, in your own time.

-- We will always respect your privacy and appreciate your will is personal to you.
+- We will always respect your privacy and appreciate that your will is personal to you.
 Any personal information you choose to give us will be handled securely, confidentially and with the utmost respect.